sagemath/trac_to_gh/Issue 2120.md

 # Issue 2120: maple -- the interface is completely broken in Sage-2.10.1 with Maple 11.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2120

 Original creator: was